andreped/GradientAccumulator/README.md

 It was also observed a small difference when using adaptive optimizers, which I believe might be due to how frequently they are updated.
 Nonetheless, for the optimizers, the difference was quite small, and one may approximate batch training quite well using our GA implementation, as rigorously tested [here](https://github.com/andreped/GradientAccumulator/tree/main/tests)).

+## Troubleshooting
+Overloading of `train_step` method of tf.keras.Model was introduced in TF 2.2, hence, this code is compatible with TF >= 2.2.

+Also, note that TF depends on different python versions.
+If you are having problems getting TF working, try a different TF version or python version.

+For TF 1, I suggest using the AccumOptimizer implementation in the [H2G-Net repository](https://github.com/andreped/H2G-Net/blob/main/src/utils/accum_optimizers.py#L139) instead, which wraps the optimizer instead of overloading the train_step of the Model itself (new feature in TF2).

 ## TODOs:
 - [ ] Add multi-GPU support